-Introduce yourself at the meetup organisers and explain how or why you wanted to attend the meetup.
+Introduce yourself to the meetup organizers and explain how or why you wanted to attend the meetup.
 Ask if you have a question after a speaker presentation has ended.
 There is not any stupid question.
-After all we all started from somewhere.
-Noone was born with all knowledge stored in their minds.
+After all, we all started somewhere.
+No one was born with all knowledge stored in their minds.
 Blend in with people, ask them if you have any questions.
 WordPress Community loves sharing, stories, success, failures, knowledge, information, feedback.
 Try networking.
 You have the chance to find a suitable person to assist you or to work with.

 The desire to know how you can contribute and get involved is active.

-If you want to contribute and get involved but you do not know how to do it… In case you have ideas you would like to share or to implement in order to assist in organising a meetup, speaking or sponsoring, let the organisers know.
-They will definitely inform you and take under consideration any suggestion you make.
+If you want to contribute and get involved but you do not know how to do it… In case you have ideas you would like to share or to implement in order to assist in organizing a meetup, speaking, or sponsoring, let the organizers know.
+They will definitely inform you and take into consideration any suggestions you make.

 Come forward.
 No fear.
 A meetup is a friends’ gathering where you can also gain something new in the WordPress world.